How it All Began...

 We chose to do a semi-open adoption.
-Closed adoption means absolutely no information or contact is exchanged.
-Although we had no intention of our birth-mom becoming a part of our family, however we wanted to be able to tell Alex things about his biological family.
+We wanted to be able to tell Alex things about his biological family.

 What was it like meeting the birthmother?

-We video chatted/talked on the phone almost daily.
+We video chatted and talked on the phone almost daily.
 We received ultrasound pictures and ‘belly shots’ to share with our friends and family.
 She was very outgoing and extremely excited about providing Alex with a good home.
-She was upfront about her situation (race of the baby was unknown).
+She was upfront about her situation — the race of the baby was unknown.
 We built a very strong relationship during the months before Alex was born.

 Adopting a baby can be a lengthy process - how did you get through the wait?

-We waited almost 18 months before we matched up.
-We were specifically looking for a boy, whose biological family didn’t want any visitation plan.
+We waited almost 18 months before we were chosen.
+We were specifically looking for a boy and one whose birth parents didn’t want any in-person visits.
 I’m sure those qualifications caused the process to move more slowly than it might have.
-The wait was difficult - I couldn’t have gotten through it without talking to my friends and family, they kept me centered.
+The wait was difficult.
+I couldn’t have gotten through it without talking to my friends and family, they kept me centered.
 I also found great comfort in setting up Alex’s nursery and then going in there to feel peaceful.
-The silliest thing that kept me going was a ritual our then 2 year old and I had.
+The silliest thing that kept me going was a ritual our then two-year-old and I had.
 We would crank up the Michael Buble song “Just Haven’t Met You Yet” and dance around singing together.

-Describe receiving the call that your baby was being born and traveling to meet him/her.
+Describe receiving the call that your baby was being born and traveling to meet him.

 Describe the feeling of finally meeting your baby.